How to Price Your Online Course: What You Need to Know Before You Launch (With Calculator)

 How to Price Your Online Course

-It takes time and effort to create an online course.
-How do you put a price on your work?
+So walking the talk: How do you put a price on your work?
 Do you usually get paid by the hour or by the delivered project?
 In the case of an online course, the time you spend on content creation needs to be paid back in the lifetime of the course.
 That's the minimum that you should aim for.
 And then we can talk about the profits.

 If you are new to online courses, you might feel most comfortable at a low price point and a mini course is a great way to kick start your online courses.
 It's safe to start low and build up your price with time.